plmday/Kiwi/README.md

 ###2.11.
 Kiwi Escape Symbols

 To escape a symbol, precede it with a single backslash ` \ `.
-For example, `\-` gives a hyphen `-`.
+For example, `\-` gives a hyphen -.

 ###2.12.
 Kiwi Line Break

-To force a line break, leaving two spaces at the end of the line.
+To force a line break, leave two spaces at the end of a line.

 ###2.13.
 Kiwi Horizontal Rules